Input Validation for Neural Networks via Runtime Local Robustness Verification: Introduction

-Based on these two observations, we propose a new way of validating inputs for neural networks.
-It can reject both adversarial examples and misclassified clean data (i.e., without crafted adversarial examples).
+Based on these two observations, we propose to validate inputs for neural networks via robustness radius.
+It can reject both adversarial examples and natural misclassified data which often have small robustness radii.
 Thus it not only protects neural networks from adversarial attacks, but also improves their accuracies.
 More importantly, this way does not need knowledge of the classification scenario and is not specific to any attack.
-We have conducted experiments on Feedforward Neural Networks (FNN) and Convolutional Neural networks (CNN) with three representative attacks, i.e., FGSM (fast, white-box)~\cite{goodfellow2014}, C\&W (strong, white-box)~\cite{carlini2017}, and HOP (i.e., Hopskipjump, black-box)~\cite{chen2019}.
-The results demonstrate the effectiveness of our method.
 To be more specific, on a random CNN for MNIST~\cite{lecun1998}, our method can reject 75\% misclassified natural inputs, 95\% and 100\% FGSM adversarial examples with different parameters respectively, 100\% C\&W adversarial examples and 100\% HOP adversarial examples, with only 3\% false alarm rate.

 It is worth mentioning that the two observations are valid not only on exact robustness radius computed by complete verification, but also on under-approximated robustness radius computed by incomplete verification, which is fast enough to be deployed at runtime.